 A small note: Our understanding is that Cloudflare doesn’t impose bandwidth limits on its SSL for SaaS service, but we do, primarily to offset the bandwidth/infrastructure costs that we’ll incur offering a reverse proxy to your service.

 Our bandwidth overage charges are reasonable and transparent (and also on our front page), and shouldn’t affect most users.

-So there you have it, the three main differences between Qloaked and Cloudflare's services for custom vanity domains.
-They're important differences, but we shouldn't lose sight of the whole picture here: securing your customers' traffic is important if you're a SaaS business.
+So there you have it, the three main differences between Qloaked and the Cloudflare SSL for SaaS services for custom vanity domains.
+They’re important differences, but we shouldn’t lose sight of the whole picture here: securing your customers’ traffic is important if you’re a SaaS business.